Week 02 — Computer Aided Design

 Extrusion step in Fusion 360

-Extruding selected regions to form the 3D structure.
+Extruding selected regions to translate the sketch into a 3D form.

 Final Model